vincentsig/Projet_5_BLOG/README.md

 ## Information

-The MVC structure is inspired by the php courses of Grafikart:
+The MVC structure is inspired by the PHP courses of Grafikart:

     https://www.grafikart.fr/formations/programmation-objet-php